-Instructional designer and distance learning research at Royal Roads University: developed Introduction to SQL course and e-learning systems analysis course.
+Instructional designer and distance learning researcher at Royal Roads University: developed Introduction to SQL course and E-learning Systems Analysis course.
 I also helped develop a web application for creating and delivering courses online.
 Working closely with Doctors of Education, I learned a LOT about creating classroom and online training for adult learners of various learning styles.

 Erickson Coach Training: Art & Science of Coaching: intensive training in solution-focused coaching, including 128 hours of Accredited Coach Specific Training.
 My big takeaway from this training: I'm not built to be a coach.
 My skills lie in consulting and training.

 Toastmasters International: member from 1998 - current.
 Hold DTM (Distinguished Toastmaster) - the highest achievement award.
 Served as Public Relations Manager for District 21 (all of BC at the time).
 Competed at District level in both Humourous and International Speech Contests.

 Approximately a million gazillion sales and marketing programs.
 A few of them were really good.
 Most of them were disappointing.
 The 1980s sales training was downright scarring.
 The decent ones all boiled down to some version of the following: understand who is going to buy from you, clearly communicate how what you're offering will help them...then ask them to buy it.

 Which sounds deceptively easy.
 In practice it's very difficult to do because we lack perspective - we "can't read the label on our own jar" - and that's where I come in.
 I'm really good at reading your "list of ingredients" and coming up with the snazzy words to have your jar stand out on the shelf.